10 Unique Sonoma County Coast Hotels & Inns

 Escape to this beautiful and luxurious retreat, which offers ocean views from every room.

-The onsite restaurant, Drakes Sonoma Coast, is open for breakfast and dinner where it features the bounty of this spectacular coastal region with a menu highlighting local, sustainably farmed produce, seafood, and meats.
-The onsite spa also sits above the Sonoma coastline, anchored by an outdoor heated swimming pool and whirlpool spa.
+At this inviting coastal resort, the onsite restaurant, Drakes Sonoma Coast, features the bounty of this spectacular coastal region, with breakfast and dinner menus highlighting local, sustainably produced ingredients.
+The onsite spa sits above the Sonoma coastline, anchored by an outdoor heated swimming pool and whirlpool spa.

 3. Bodega Bay Inn, Bodega Bay